jchips/jphones/README.md

 ## Changelog

+- 03-02-2024 (2.1.1) - Added OnePlus 12R, filled in some missing data
-- 2-28-2024 (2.1.0) - Refactored some code, added abbreviations, continuity improvements, added Galaxy S24s and OnePlus 12.
+- 02-28-2024 (2.1.0) - Refactored some code, added abbreviations, continuity improvements, added Galaxy S24s and OnePlus 12.
 - 12-23-2023 (2.0.3) - Disabled the touch screen swiping on carousels' first slide to reduce the carousels going crazy on mobile screens while scrolling.
 Added company links at the bottom of main page.
 Minor improvements.
 - 12-22-2023 (2.0.2) - Added OnePlus Open.
 - 12-20-2023 (2.0.1) - Added iPhone 15s and Pixel 8s.